-A $15 million Chinook mitigation program was authorized by Congress to help mitigate the impacts of Chinook quota reductions in Southeast Alaska under the 2009 Pacific Salmon Treaty agreement.
-In 2011, funds were used to assist trollers and anglers with a combination of enhancement and infrastructure projects.
+A $15 million Chinook mitigation program was authorized by Congress to help offset the impacts of Chinook quota reductions in Southeast Alaska under the 2009 Pacific Salmon Treaty agreement.
+Since 2011, funds have been used to assist trollers and anglers with a combination of direct payments, enhancement, and infrastructure projects.
 The Stakeholders Panel is a collaborative team of trollers, sport fishermen, processors, guided operators, Southeast communities, and the state.
 This group works to define project areas for mitigation funds.
-The Panel will convene in May to develop recommendations to the Governor regarding the 2012 program.
-ATA has begun its work to identify projects for 2012 and requests feedback from the fleet – contact the office with your ideas.
-For additional specifics about the program see ADFG's new website: Chinook Mitigation.
+The Panel will convene in fall 2013 and make recommendations to the Governor for the remainder of the mitigation funding.
+ATA has begun its work to identify priority projects for 2014 and requests feedback from the fleet – contact the office with your ideas and any questions.

-NEW The USCG informs us that no new safety rules will be in place during the 2012 season.
-Regulations will likely be available for public review sometime this fall.
+The USCG informs us that no new safety rules will be in place during the 2013 season.
+Regulations could be published for public review sometime this fall.
 Monitor the Commercial Fishing Vessel Safety Program and USCG websites for the most current updates.

-In October the president signed into law the USCG Authorization Act of 2010.
+In October 2010 the president signed into law the USCG Authorization Act of 2010.
 In January 2012 Congress passed the Coast Guard and Maritime Transportation Act of 2012.
 Congress included in both of these laws a number of new safety rules for the commercial fishing industry.
 Changes include: a revised boundary line definition (3NM from land); new safety equipment and construction standards for uninspected commercial fishing vessels operating beyond the boundary; mandatory dockside inspections every 2 years; onboard logbook requirements for safety gear maintenance and drills; operator training; and revised survival craft requirements - life floats and buoyant apparatus will no longer be allowed as a substitute for a liferaft.
 Here is an overview of the potential changes: Safety Requirements

-Infectious Salmon Anemia Virus (ISAv) Found in B.C.
+Infectious Salmon Anemia Virus (ISAv) Suspected B.C.
 Rivers

 ATA Opinion Piece on ISA Virus